-This classic triple-ply set by All-Clad is a professional-grade cookware collection made with an aluminum core and a brushed stainless steel exterior.
-Because of its excellent heat conductivity along the bottom and sidewalls, it requires less energy than other types of cookware.
-Each piece is oven safe up to 600 degrees (without lids) and is also safe to put in the dishwasher.
+This classic 5-ply set by All-Clad is a professional-grade cookware collection made with an aluminum core and a brushed stainless steel exterior.
+Due to its excellent heat conductivity along the bottom and sidewalls, it requires less energy than other types of cookware.
+The pots and pans are oven-safe to 600 degrees, and can be used on any type of cooktop.

-Included in this set are: an 8-inch frying pan, 10-inch frying pan, 1.5-quart sauce pan with lid, 3-quart soup pot with lid, 3-quart saute pan with lid, 8-quart stockpot with lid, and two skillets (8-inch and 10-inch).
+Included in this set are: an 8-inch frying pan, 10-inch frying pan, 1.5-quart sauce pan with lid, 3-quart saucepan with lid, 3-quart sauté pan with lid, and 8-quart stock pot with lid.
 All-Clad offers a limited lifetime warranty on this collection because these are meant to last, aligning with the idea of "buying less but buying better quality" that supports eco-friendly shopping habits.